 Glucose Sensor

-Careful dissection should be used to remove the implant, connector board and reference lead and all tissue should be removed to allow for thorough sterilization.
+If there were any concerns with the signal and the implant is to come back to DSI for investigation, careful dissection should be used to remove the implant.
+The connector board and reference lead and all tissue should be removed to allow for thorough sterilization.
 The implant should be handled with care.
 Avoid dropping it or suspending it from the sensor, connector board or reference lead.
-Note: The HD-XG implant is not reusable and must be sent to DSI for exchange after it is explanted.

-If there were any concerns with the signal, the placement of the sensor tip, connector board, reference electrode and quality of the surrounding tissue (e.g. vessel) should be assessed.
-The vessel where the sensor is placed should be carefully incised for observation in situ.
-Evidence of potential complications can include migration of the tip from the original intended insertion depth (i.e. backing out of the sensor from the aorta, or perforation through the aorta), fibrosis/thrombosis surrounding the sensor tip, discoloration or proliferation where the tip may be impacting the tissue, kinking or bending of the sensor tip, or organized blood/clot over or around the sensor tip.
 The sensor should be carefully removed without creating excessive stress anywhere along the length, as this can damage the sensor.
-Once the sensor is removed, it may be rinsed with water to see if any blood or tissue that may be present rinses freely or if it appears organized which may indicate that the sensing capabilities were compromised.
-The entire length of the sensor and lead, including the connector board) should be carefully visualized under magnification, if possible, to check for any breaks or damage, fluid collection or other irregularities inside the tubing.
+Once the sensor is removed, it may be rinsed with water to see if any blood or tissue that may be present rinses freely or if it appears organized, which may indicate that the sensing capabilities were compromised.
+The entire length of the sensor and lead, including the connector board, should be carefully visualized under magnification, if possible, to check for any breaks or damage, fluid collection or other irregularities inside the tubing.

 Product Return Information

-Explanted implants and contaminated equipment may constitute a biohazard.
+Explanted devices and contaminated equipment may constitute a biohazard.
 In order to protect anyone who may come in contact with the contaminated product and comply with national and international transportation regulations all implants and equipment that comes in contact with an animal must be cleaned and disinfected before it is returned to DSI.

 Ensure that the devices are well packed, preferably in their original packaging and boxes, and return the devices via a traceable shipping method to prevent losses in transit.